carriercomm/TrafficTracker/README.md

 About
 -----
 TrafficTracker is a tool created for monitoring your network activity.
+It's basicly on webapp, but it's functionalitites are based on tshark.
 On default, it sniffs your HTTP GET-requests while browsing websites.
 With TrafficTracker, you can put your network activity on the map.

 How does it work
 -----------------------